PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 In an environment where one capability is needed but the other is not, using a single environment variable to control all of them at once wouldn't work.

+### Variable Naming Convention

+Environment variables should be named using uppercase letters, numbers, and underscores.
+They should also be prefixed with `API_` to indicate that they are specific to the talawa-api application.
+For example `API_BASE_URL` and `API_PORT`.

 ## talawa api (standalone)

 At runtime, talawa api requires certain environment variables to be defined in its execution context.
 Some of these environment variables must be provided by you and some are optional to be provided because they might be using a default value or their requirement is dependent on the environment in which talawa api is running.